WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 - The USB driver provided requires you to provide external power to the device (or use a Dock)

+## GPU Testing

+- Install from Supplemental\GPU:
+  The correct Panel driver for your device (Hapanero, Cityman..)
+  Screen may go black, after installing oempanel, it's recomended to use RDP to install those drivers
+  Note: a patch is coming to ACPI tables to avoid this issue in a future UEFI update.

+  Install Supplemental\GPU\Display into the Microsoft Generic Display adapter device and reboot

+  Important notes:
+  x86 / CHPE DirectX support is missing.

 ## USB Debugging

 - It is advised to not install LumiaUSBKm when using USB debugging (it is under Device Specifics/DeviceName/USB)